WSU-kduncan/ceg3120-p4-hemantsharma98/README.md

 You can just start the container using the command "docker start [container name]".
 Like I had used "docker start container1" to start my container.

+### How to view the project:
+Open your browser and go to ip and port "localhost:80".

 ## Configure AWS CLI:

 ## Create ECR: